HFMD in Singapore

 Treatment of HFMD

 There is no specific treatment besides relief of symptoms.
-Treatment with antibiotics is not effective and is not indicated.

 There is no HFMD vaccine currently available.

-What to Do If You Have HFMD
+What to Do If Your Child Has HFMD

 If you suspect your child to have HFMD, please seek medical attention.